awronski/nuxtjs-examples/mobile-desktop/README.md

-# Nuxt.js - Mobile / Desktop components switching in the pages using middleware.
+# Nuxt.js - Mobile / Desktop
+Components switching in the pages using middleware.

 Type ``nuxt`` to start a demo.